 - Possible expansion or changes to existing taxes or the enactment of new taxes. - Legislative mandates affecting the administration and delivery of agency services.

 Expected Workforce Changes

-- Increased demand for web-related services. - Continued use of technology to revise and streamline work processes.
+- Increased demand for web-related services.

+- Increased need for information security.

+- Continued use of technology to revise and streamline work processes.